E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 ## Adding another test case

-The `baroclinic_channel` test group contains several test cases in addition to `default`.
+The `yet_another_channel` test group contains several test cases in addition to `default`.
 The `restart_test` checks whether running the model for one times step, writing out a restart file, loading the model state from the restart file, and running for another time step produces the same results as